-Among the legal matters in which the Company is involved include a class action against packaged bread manufacturers and retailers and an ongoing investigation by the Competition Bureau into the Canadian bread industry, including alleged price fixing and related securities disclosure issues.
-Both the class action and the investigation cover a time horizon that includes the period when the Company was a majority shareholder of Canada Bread Company, Limited ("Canada Bread").
-The Company is a named defendant in the class action and is a subject in the investigation.
+Among the legal matters in which the Company is involved include an ongoing investigation by the Competition Bureau into the Canadian bread industry, including alleged price fixing and related securities disclosure issues.
+The investigation covers a time horizon that includes the period when the Company was a majority shareholder of Canada Bread Company, Limited ("Canada Bread").
 The Company sold its interest in Canada Bread, which was a stand-alone public company, in 2014.
-The final outcome of the investigation, the class action and any other actions or any future claims cannot be predicted with certainty or reliably estimated.
+The final outcome of the investigation, and any actions or any future claims associated with the alleged packaged bread pricing matter cannot be predicted with certainty or reliably estimated.
 Unfavourable resolution of these or other legal matters could have a material adverse effect on the Company, its financial condition and its reputation.